emsterdam1/anRNAlab-Protocols/Northern-Blotting/End-Labeling-DNA-probes.md

 **Part 2: Dye Labeling**

-**5.** In 20 µL 1X PBS, combine 20 molar equivalents of AZDye 680 DBCO with 5 µL of tailed ssDNA probe. <br/>
+**5.** In 20 µL 1X PBS, combine 20 molar equivalents of AZDye 680 DBCO with 5 µL of ssDNA probe. <br/>
 Incubate in the dark at room temperature for 6 hours.

 **6.** Purify labeled DNA probes again with [SPRI beads](../NGS/SPRI-beads.md) at ratios relevant to probe size.<br/>